 The Long Branch Board of Education recognizes that misuse of drugs, alcohol or any other controlled substance, including steroids, by any pupil, seriously impedes that pupil's education and threatens the welfare of the entire school community.
 The Board is committed to the prevention of drug and alcohol abuse and the rehabilitation of drug users by educational means.
 In addition, the Board will take all necessary and appropriate steps to protect the school community from harm and exposure to unlawful substances.
-State statute, as well as Board of Education Policy #5131.6 requires students to be immediately taken to a physician for a drug and/or alcohol screening; if sample is not tested within the 24 hours students will receive a ten day suspension.
+State statute, as well as Board of Education Policy #5131.6 requires students to be immediately taken to a physician for a drug and/or alcohol screening.
 The Long Branch Board of Education prohibits the use, possession, and/or distribution of alcohol or other drugs on school grounds, including on school buses or at school-sponsored functions according to N.J.S.A.
 18A:40A-9, 10, and 11.
 If a student is found in possession of these substances/paraphernalia, the parents/guardians and police will be notified in addition to a referral to the Substance Assistance Counselor (SAC).
 Furthermore, a student will be suspended out of school for ten days with the possibility of moving to an alternative placement as determined by administration.
-(See Policy Regulation R5530 and R5530).
+(See Policy Regulation R5530 and R5533).